What Is Rumble? The Next Social Video Giant?

 People use voice search when they want a quick, direct answer, not a long explanation.
 A user may ask “Alexa, what is the incarceration rate in the United States?”
 Be brief.
 Give direct answers in your content to improve your placement in voice search results.
 Consider optimizing for instant answers when you create content for your brand.

-To check if content is listener-friendly, marketers should listen to it instead of just proofreading it.
+To check if content is brief and listener-friendly, marketers should listen to it instead of just proofreading it.
+Read your content out loud before posting.

-A recent study found that 40% of mobile voice searches are looking for local answers.
+A recent study found that 75% of voice search users are looking for local businesses.
 Think about your average consumer on-the-go.
 They’re using voice search to find services and products that are close by.
 Brands should put extra thought into these local consumers – how they speak and their unique search habits.

 It is also important to use the right Schema markups for different types of content.
 A schema markup is a form of microdata that creates the descriptions in search results.
 It gives search engines (and searchers!) more context about what is on your page.
 You can do all this through Schema.org.